isaqb-org/glossary/README.md

 Currently the contens are maintained by volunteers from the [iSAQB e.V.](http://isaqb.org), a non-profit volunteer association - most of them are mentioned the contributors list of this repository.

+#### How to Become Contributor

+You can become contributor (and will be added to the Leanpub contributor page) if
+you:

+1. Fix 3 or more issues from the Github issue list
+2. Open 5 significant issues (typos, spelling mistakes, simple formating issues and other trivial stuff does not qualify as _significanct_).
+3. Provide significant input by mail or other means to existing authors.
+Statements of the form "xy should be done, but I won't do it.." without further contributions do not qualify as _significant_.

+#### How to Become an Author

+You will be promoted to the Leanpub author list of the book if you either:

+1. Provide 3 or more new definitions of terms that will be accepted by the existing authors.
+2. Substantially enhance 5 or more definitions that will be accepted by the existing authors.
+Examples: Include diagrams to illustrate patterns or concepts.
+3. Substantially enhance other aspects of the glossary that will be accepted by the existing authors.
+4. Crosscheck one (complete) CPSA-Advanced Level module for terms missing in the glossary.
+(You might need a (free) Leanpub account to become an author)

 ## Legal